edgio-docs/edgio-docs/guides/production.md

 ### DNS

 In order to configure your DNS provider to direct traffic for a particular set of domains to the Moovweb XDN, create a CNAME record with the value shown under *DNS Configuration* (see above).
-If you are launching a brand new site then you can set this up whenever you feel ready but for already live sites the DNS update is the last step - the commit to launch.
+If you are launching a brand new site then you can set this up whenever you feel ready.
+For sites that are already live, the DNS update is the last step.
+Once you have updated your DNS you are committed to launching.

 ### Whitelisting XDN IP Addresses